 After considering the environment in which these devices will be used, what is the coverage your mobile worker needs to efficiently do their job?

 Truck modems have a better signal and throughput speeds.
 The internal antenna in a MiFi is smaller than a trunk modem, limiting its capability.
 Even though both can be connected to external antenna and booster for a stronger signal, a MiFi will still be limited on the range surrounding the vehicle.

 Both modems and MiFi’s will give you the connection you need, but how much access to these devices do you want your mobile workers to have?

 Trunk modems are more difficult to tamper with.
-A MiFi can be easily turned off and not utilized when the user chooses versus a truck modem in hard wired into the vehicle and comes on when the vehicle is on.
+A MiFi can be easily turned off and not utilized when the user chooses versus a truck modem that is hard-wired into the vehicle which turns on when the vehicle is started.
 Best practices are to track the vehicle, not the MiFi for the safety of your mobile workers.

 The last thing you want your mobile workers to worry about is if their devices are connected to the internet or not, which would hinder them from receiving important data.
 Which device is more user friendly?

 Trunk modems are worry free to the end user, they are hardwired to the vehicle and receive a charge from the battery of the car.
 The status lights on the modem allow the user to easily see if there is a connectivity issue.
 MiFi’s are very easy to use, simply turn on and connect.
 However, they typically need a power source after a few hours of use and are not hardwired into the vehicle.